Warning: This blog post (learning to dry camp) might make you a better human.

 Though, you really SHOULD charge your lead-acid batteries up to 100% every night or day.
 Not doing so will shorten their life in no time.

-So you must have a way to re-charge your batteries.
+So you need a way to re-charge your batteries.

 If you're dry camping, it's going to either be solar panels or a generator.